rhdtownsend/gyre/doc/sphinx/source/ref-guide/input-files/output-params.rst

 The :nml_g:`ad_output` and :nml_g:`nad_output` namelist groups
 determine the output produced at the end of a run, from the adiabatic and non-adiabatic calculation stages, respectively; the input file should contain exactly one of each.
-Allowable fields are:
+Allowable parameters are:

 :nml_n:`summary_file` (default :nml_v:`''`)
   Name of summary file